-It’s important that brokers know the renewal terms of the lenders they’re dealing with.
-Watch for:
+However, it’s important that brokers know the renewal terms of the lenders they’re dealing with.

 - Other renewal charges

-When dealing with MIC’s, make it a point to ask what their renewal policies and fees are.
-If you’re trying to decide between competing mortgage offers, this may help make the decision easier.
+When you’re dealing with MIC’s, make it a point to ask what their renewal policies and fees are.
+If your clients are trying to decide between competing mortgage offers, this may help make the decision easier.